latrovalievioan/s-tree/README.md

 - [x] Cannot delete objects by prefix (folder name)
 - [x] Bucket name in dirTree is undefined
 - [x] Object is in invalid state on Safari
-- [ ] Breadcrumbs text-align left
+- [x] Breadcrumbs text-align left
-- [ ] Tree items text align left
-- [ ] Tree items icon shrink
+- [x] Tree items icon shrink
-- [ ] Tree items overflow x
+- [x] Tree items overflow x
 - [ ] Empty dir state
 - [ ] Empty file state
-- [ ] Handle long names
+- [x] Handle long names
 - [x] Dirtree directories that doesn't have subdirs should not be expandable
-- [ ] The current working directory should always be visible in the tree view and should be “decorated” in some way.
+- [x] The current working directory should always be visible in the tree view
 - [x] Add favicon
 - [x] User can delete the root object, hence everything in the bucket